 Leigh (on vocals and percussion), also played with the band Blue Rhythm Sandwich, and has produced "Babes On Board" shows, which are female-fronted band extravaganzas, in NYC.

-She is currently a member of a 4-piece Connecticut acoustic band called HOT STRINGS CAFE, that is performing in CT venues such as pubs, restaurants, and outdoor festivals.
+She was recently a member of a 4-piece Connecticut acoustic band called HOT STRINGS CAFE, that performed in CT venues such as pubs, restaurants, and outdoor festivals.

 Leigh with Jonathan Kalb, in the guitar section of Sam Ash, NYC, October, 2004, during the photo shoot she did for Jonathan's European Tour poster.